Last Updated on

-By 31 weeks your baby has grown a lot right in front of your eyes.
-The growth will have seen exponential when compared to when you as a parent first got your newborn home.
-Your baby will have started having pureed solid food, making sounds, trying to crawl and constantly keeping you busy with their enthusiasm and energy.
+By 31 weeks, your baby has grown a lot, right in front of your eyes.
+The growth will have seemed exponential, compared to when you first got your newborn home!
+Your baby will have started having pureed solid food, making sounds, trying to crawl and constantly keeping you busy with his enthusiasm and energy.

-You can document this growth in pictures and videos and keep up with his/her antics by playing games, aiding their cognitive growth and ensuring they get healthy and nutritious meals.
+You can document this growth in pictures and videos, and keep up with his antics by playing games, aiding his cognitive growth and ensuring he gets healthy and nutritious meals.